enisb1/TravelCompanion/README.md

 ## Features

 - **Interactive Maps:** Integration with Google Maps and location services to track the user's path on the map.
-- **Data Visualization:** Uses MPAndroidChart for visualizing travel statistics and predictions on their future values.
 - **Trip Management:** Plan, track, and manage trips.
+- **Travel Archive:** Save notes and pictures during your trip to create a personal travel archive that can be revisited in any moment.
+- **Data Visualization:** The app uses MPAndroidChart to visualize travel statistics and predictions of their future values.
-- **Work Scheduling:** Background tasks handled with WorkManager (such as the reminder to track your trips after the user has not used the app for a while).
+- **Work Scheduling:** Background tasks handled with WorkManager (such as a reminder to track your trips after the user has not used the app for a while).
 - **Room Database:** Uses Room for robust local data storage.
 - **Modern UI:** Built with Material Components and with a responsive and user-friendly interface.
 - **Navigation:** Utilizes Navigation Component for seamless screen transitions.